GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 ## A. The redemptive narrative of Hosea (the 8th century BC prophet)

 1. First, God had Hosea marry an immoral woman named Gomer.

-      > When the LORD began to speak through Hosea, the LORD said to him, ‘Go, marry a promiscuous woman and have children with her, for like an adulterous wife this land is guilty of unfaithfulness to the LORD’” (Hos.
+   > When the LORD began to speak through Hosea, the LORD said to him, ‘Go, marry a promiscuous woman and have children with her, for like an adulterous wife this land is guilty of unfaithfulness to the LORD’ (Hos.
 1:2).

 2. At some point during their marriage, Gomer, after committing adultery, left Hosea to be with her lover, who then used her as a prostitute (2:12).

- “Their mother has been unfaithful and has conceived them in disgrace.
-She said, ‘I will go after my lovers, who give me my food and my water, my wool and my linen, my olive oil and my drink’” (2:5).
+   > Their mother has been unfaithful and has conceived them in disgrace.
+She said, ‘I will go after my lovers, who give me my food and my water, my wool and my linen, my olive oil and my drink’ (2:5).

 3. God then told Hosea to bring her back home so that she could be with him again; but first, he had to pay her lover “ransom money” in order to secure her freedom.